LWWMNK/Bookshop-Analysis/README.md

 ## Feedback and Future Work:
 Feedback from Keswick Books highlighted the project's clarity and usefulness in enabling data-driven decisions.
 Future iterations may include real-time analytics integration, cloud solutions for inventory, and advanced predictive models for customer behavior.

-## License:
-This project is licensed under the MIT License.
-See LICENSE for details.

 ## Contact:
 For questions or support, please contact [michellekanuri@gmail.com].